Submission Shark BJJ Interview:

 I fully support gun owners

-For those that are anti-gun, is there any similarities between shooting guns as a hobby and jiu-jitsu?
+For those that are anti-gun, are there any similarities between shooting guns as a hobby and jiu-jitsu?

 Yes, it teaches you discipline and to defend yourselves only when you should and not to be a hero.